vespa-engine/sample-apps/msmarco-ranking/document-ranking.md

 see Rodrigo Nogueira and Jimmy Lin paper:
 [From doc2query to docTTTTTquery](https://cs.uwaterloo.ca/~jimmylin/publications/Nogueira_Lin_2019_docTTTTTquery-v2.pdf).
 The authors have published their pre-generated model and we use their predictions directly as is.
-The only difference from the original is that suggested expansion queries are indexed as an array instead of a blob of text.
+The only difference from the original paper and implementation is that suggested expansion queries are indexed as an array instead of a blob of text.
 This allows calculating ranking features which takes proximity into account.

 # Training (LTR)
 The MS Marco Train split to scrape features for traditional LTR.